 Samudra Govindas was the top listing on Happy Cow for vegan food in Cartagena.
 We arrived in the city during its Independence Day, a holiday commemorating the day Cartagena became the first Colombian city to declare independence from the Spanish.
-The atmosphere was fantastic, non-stop parades running past the city’s old town wall, locals and tourists alike dancing through the streets, music playing from every doorway.
+The atmosphere was fantastic; non-stop parades running past the city’s old town wall, locals and tourists alike dancing through the streets, music playing from every doorway.
 However, almost every business was closed for the holiday, including restaurants.

 Conveniently listed in the Historical Centre area, we took a gamble and made the short journey across the square, hoping that the restaurant would be open, despite the festivities.
 They weren’t.

 Dismayed and hungry, we were just about to walk away when the door to the restaurant opened.
 A woman carrying Tupperware stepped out.
-“Is it open?, we asked her.
+“Is it open?”, we asked her.
 She turned back into the doorway, shouted up the stairway in Spanish, and down came the owner.
 On learning that we were vegan, he welcomed us in, enthusiastically explaining that although he was closed, he’d rustle something up.
 Our host brought us fresh juice, and a healthy sized plate of pasta and vegetables – charging us next to nothing for the hassle.

-Whilst we ate, he asked us how we’d come to happen upon his restaurant, delighted that Happy Cow had directed our custom.
+Whilst we ate, he asked us how we’d come to happen upon his restaurant and was delighted that Happy Cow had directed our custom.
 On learning about our love of cruelty-free businesses, he energetically showed us his restaurant’s Facebook page, detailing the work he’d been doing with the Cartagena community to raise animal cruelty awareness.
 He continued, talking to us about the different ways he experimented with food in order to create meat substitutes, and encouraged us to return when they were fully open to sample their budget accommodating set lunch, and their evening menu.